tamsky/rhodecode-enterprise-ce/docs/auth/ldap-authentication.rst

 Optional settings
 ^^^^^^^^^^^^^^^^^

-The following are optional when enabling LDAP on |RCM|
+The following are optional when enabling LDAP on |RCE|

 * An LDAP account is only required if the LDAP server does not allow anonymous browsing of records.